Peace-Apple/SendIT/README.md

 provides courier quotes based on weight categories.

 ### Features
-a.
-The user can create user accounts and can sign in to the app.
+- The user can create user accounts and can sign in to the app.
-b.
-The user can change the destination of a parcel delivery order.
+- The user can change the destination of a parcel delivery order.
-c.
-The user can view all parcel delivery orders he/she has created.
+- The user can view all parcel delivery orders he/she has created.
-d.
-Admin can view all parcel delivery orders in the application.
+- Admin can view all parcel delivery orders in the application.
-e.
-Admin can change the status of a parcel delivery order.
+- Admin can change the status of a parcel delivery order.
-f.
-Admin can change the present location of a parcel delivery order
+- Admin can change the present location of a parcel delivery order

 ### Links